cillacodes/api_giphy_challenge/README.md

 *********************

 A Giphy application using the Giphy API!
-Click the button to load a random gif or search for a gif instead.
+Click the button to generate a random gif or search for a gif instead.
 Gif it out.